 Rating

-Indian jewelry is made by the American Indian craftsmen that live on reservations in wide areas of the United States, including, Navajo, Hopi, Zuni, and Santo Domingo (new mexico and arizona).
+Native American Indian craftsmen that live on reservations in wide areas of the United States, including, Navajo, Hopi, Zuni, and Santo Domingo (new mexico and arizona).
 Then you've got the Sioux (north dakota) Choctaw (mississippi), Seneca (new york).

 Traditional Indigenous pieces such as the squash blossom necklace, naja, bola and conch belt are usually made of silver decorated with repousse work and turquoise stones.
 So, yes, your research is spot-on, this brooch is not Traditional American Indian jewelry.